Parliament 'too middle class' says Miliband as he targets ex-military MPs

 "I think Parliament is too middle class and doesn't have that diversity it needs," he told the House magazine.

-With the general election scheduled for 2015, the political parties are busy choosing their candidates across the country.'All backgrounds'
+With the general election scheduled for 2015, the political parties are busy choosing their candidates across the country.

 Mr Miliband - who started his career as Labour Party adviser - said he wanted candidates from all backgrounds, not just professions such as law, accountancy and journalism.